approvals/ApprovalTests.cpp/doc/UsingDoctest.md

 <sup>[snippet source](/ApprovalTests_DocTest_Tests/main.cpp#L1-L5)</sup>
 <!-- endsnippet -->

+## Limitations

-**Note**: currently, Approval Tests overrides any [`--reporter` command-line argument](https://github.com/onqtam/doctest/blob/master/doc/markdown/reporters.md) supplied.
+Currently, Approval Tests overrides any [`--reporter` command-line argument](https://github.com/onqtam/doctest/blob/master/doc/markdown/reporters.md) supplied.
 This is needed for Approval Tests to function with doctest.
 The Approval Tests reporter works like doctest's `console` reporter.
 This means that it is not possible to run Approval Tests with the doctest test framework, and use reporters such as `xml`.

 We currently do not have a better workaround.